 Surface water that is used for drinking is usually treated before it is distributed to residents and businesses to remove pathogens and sediments.
 If sediments and pathogens are lower in surface water to begin with, it is easier to provide safe, clean drinking water.

 The Provisions may also indirectly decrease accessibility of safe, clean drinking water by increasing the costs for residential customers for the water in their home.
 This could happen because the Provisions would impose new requirements for wastewater treatment plants.
 In response, plants may need to perform toxicity minimization programs and activities, or possibly add new treatment steps.
 The increased costs to wastewater treatment plants may be passed on to the customers.
 Since the municipal water and sewer service are combined in many areas, this could indirectly increase the cost of drinking water.
-However, the economic analysis showed this increase to be negligible (Abt Associates Inc. et al., 2018).
-Additionally, in consideration of the financial constraints of some small communities, the Provisions include an exception for small disadvantaged communities that allow Regional Water Boards to exempt POTW dischargers that serve small disadvantaged communities from some or all of the implementation requirements in the Provisions (see Section 5.7.3).

 REFERENCES